 (ii) For the 394 valid animal detections, the 10-species EN-V2S made 6 errors (with never more than two errors per class), for an overall classification accuracy of 98.5% on the new camera-service data.
 Most errors were difficult ‘edge cases’, where neither a human expert nor a machine-learning model will do well due to insufficient image clarity, and this resulted in typically low classification probabilities for these images (Fig. 4).
 One image contained a species not represented in the training data (echidna, Tachyglossus aculeatus): this was labelled as a bronzewing with low probability (0.39).
 This shows that when input data are out-of-scope, the ‘next best’ classification will be chosen.

 Table 3 gives an example of the model-proposed classification information for each image, written to a CSV file by the inference step.
 This can be useful for importing into ecological software (e.g., R script) for direct analysis.
 It is also used in the annotate step of MEWC, wherein the classification data are written to the image metadata.
 This metadata information is then available for searching within the Camelot camera-trap image management database, as illustrated in Fig. 5, wherein the user is offered a preliminary classification of each image, which can then be expert-verified.
-A similar approach to post-AI annotation can be taken with the EcoAssist application (Fig. 6).
+A similar approach to post-AI annotation can be taken with the AddaxAI application (Fig. 6).

 Table 2.
 Test performance of each trained deep neural network model (see Table 1), using 10 000 images from the Case Study that were held back from model training.
 The number of parameters (millions) and size (px) is the dimensions in pixels of the input image (cropped by the MegaDetector).
 Test loss function is categorical focal loss (lower is better), and the test accuracy is the proportion of images where the correct species (out of 10 possible candidates) was the top-ranked selection.